US J-1 visa

 Step 3: Pass the interview at the U.S. Embassy

 After completing the questionnaire, you need to make an appointment for an interview at the embassy in your country.
-You can do this here CGI federal .
+You can do this at the CGI federal portal or at the website of your local consulate..
 Print the confirmation of the appointment and bring it with you.
 Take all the required documentation (invitation letter, confirmation of application form DS-160, one photo taken within the last six months, valid passport, original copies of receipts for payment of fees, etc.).

 Here you can find detailed guidelines for your U.S. visa interview.